eclipsesource/tabris-plugin-lottie/README.md

 ##### `animation` : _string_ | _ArrayBuffer_

 * Loads a Lottie animation from either an uri pointing to a json or zip file, or from an `ArrayBuffer` containing a json or zip file as bytes.
 After the animation has been loaded the `load` event is fired.
-* By default the `autoPlay` property is set to `true`, starting the animation immediatly.
+* By default the `autoPlay` property is set to `true`, starting the animation immediately.
 Otherwise the animation has to be started explicitly (by e.g. calling `play()`).
 When not started the first frame is rendered.

 ##### `autoPlay` : _boolean_, default: `true`